 If gluten is eaten regularly, it can cause permanent damage to the digestive systems of those with sensitivities or allergies, so everyone who suffers from these conditions must follow a gluten-free diet to protect themselves from the pain and long-term struggle that comes along with eating gluten.

-With the information given above, the answer to this question is no. Eating gluten-free bread is not any better for diabetics than eating any other bread simply because it does not contain gluten.
+With the information given above, the answer to this question is no. Eating gluten-free bread is not better for people with diabetes than eating any other bread simply because it does not contain gluten.
 Gluten-free bread can still have high levels of sugar and the wrong types of carbohydrates, and it is these things that those dealing with diabetes should be looking at as opposed to the gluten content.

 The main things that you should check before buying any product gluten-free or otherwise, are as follows: